Pressure-Assisted Toilets: Everything You Need to Know

 1. They are loud

 Have you ever used a toilet on a plane?
-If you have you then know how loud they are.
-But of course the flight attendant must have uttered the words “This is a pressurized cabin” prior to take off.
+If you have, you then know how loud they are.
+But of course, the flight attendant must have uttered the words “This is a pressurized cabin” prior to taking off.

 That is exactly how loud pressure-assisted toilets are.
-The water leaves the pressure vessel forcefully resulting into an even forceful flushing action and hence a loud flushing.
+The water leaves the pressure vessel forcefully, resulting in an even more forceful flushing and loud flushing.

-The noise will however concern you for the first few days but when you get used to it you will not even notice it.
+The noise will concern you for the first few days, but when you get used to it, you will not even notice it.

 2. Replacement parts are harder to get.

-Not many people own pressure-assisted toilet and most home improvement stores don’t see the economic sense of storing the replacement parts.
-These is because they don’t sell fast and to them that is dead stock.
+Few people own pressure-assisted toilets, and most home improvement stores don’t see the economic sense of storing the replacement parts.
+This is because they don’t sell fast, and that is deadstock to them.

-You might there need to order online and wait for a few days of shipping.
+You might need to order online and wait for a few shipping days.

 3. They are expensive

-Pressure-assisted toilets are more expensive than ordinary gravity flush toilets.
-This is because most toilet manufacturers have to outsource the pressure vessel from a third part like Sloan.
+Pressure-assisted toilets are more expensive than ordinary gravity-flush toilets.
+This is because most toilet manufacturers have to outsource the pressure vessel from a third party like Sloan.

 Having said that, it is also correct to say that pressure-assisted toilets are not the most expensive toilets.
-There are many gravity flush toilets that are more expensive than pressure-assist toilets.
+Many gravity-flush toilets are more expensive than pressure-assist toilets.

 Pressure-Assisted Toilets Reviews

 The following is a review of the best pressure-assisted toilets in the market.
-If you are looking to buy one then you wouldn’t go wrong any of these.
+If you are looking to buy one, then you wouldn’t go wrong with any of these.

 1. Kohler K-3493-0 Highline

-The Kohler K-3493-0 Highline Classic Pressure Lite is a two-piece elongated and comfort height pressure-assisted toilet.
-You can find it in almond, biscuit, black and white.
+The Kohler K-3493-0 Highline Classic Pressure Lite is a two-piece, elongated, comfortable height pressure-assisted toilet.
+You can find it in almonds, biscuits, black and white.

-This is one of the best pressure-assisted toilet in the market.
-It uses the Sloan Flushmate tank system so you can be sure that it is quality.
-By the way Sloan are the industry leader in the manufacture of pressure-assist toilet systems.
+This is one of the best pressure-assisted toilets on the market.
+It uses the Sloan Flushmate tank system, so you can be sure that it is quality.
+By the way, Sloan is the industry leader in the manufacture of pressure-assist toilet systems.

-This toilet has an elongated bowl which is more comfortable to sit on than a round one.
-It is also a comfort height toilet.
-The distance from the bottom to the top of the bowl is 17.125 inches, which is really easy to sit and stand from.
+This toilet has an elongated bowl that is more comfortable to sit on than a round one.
+It is also a comfortable height toilet.
+The distance from the bottom to the top of the bowl is 17.125 inches, which is easy to sit and stand from.

 Its dimensions are as follows: